← Back to AI Xens Home

 Principle 10: Challenging Compliance

-Individuals may challenge our compliance with privacy principles through our complaint process outlined below.
+Individuals may challenge our compliance with privacy principles through our complaint process outlined in Section 10.

 3. Information We Collect